nadakamel/RedBlackTree-Visualization/README.md

 2) Clone this repository to your machine using your machine's Terminal.
 `git clone https://github.com/nadakamel/RedBlackTree-Visualization.git`

+3) Using Terminal, cd into project's folder directory `cd ~/RedBlackTree-Visualization`

 3) Download node_modules folder to the project using this command line `npm install`